 Adding schema markup to your website could potentially work toward boosting your SERP rankings.
 If you’ve never worked with code before, this could feel a bit intimidating.
-However, we’ve put together a handy guide on how to use schema markup to optimize your site’s SEO.
+There are a number of schema plugins available that can help you along the way.
+We’ve also put together a handy guide on how to use schema markup to optimize your site’s SEO.
 This data will make Google’s job of finding you much easier–which is exactly what you want.

 6. Optimize For Page Speed